 Where do I find the survey results?

-Answers: How many respondents that of started responses.
+Answers: How many respondents have started responding.

-Mobile users: An estimation of how many responses have been registered through a hand-held device.
+Mobile users: An estimation of how many responses have been registered through a handheld device.

 What is a good answer frequency?